-Step 2: Keep your password and User ID secret
+Step 2: Keep passwords and user IDs secret

-Don't give these to anyone, including your family members and friends.
-If you feel you need to record your login details somewhere, make a reasonable attempt to disguise it.
-Password Managers can assist in generating and storing passwords in an encrypted database so that you can easily create a strong password and retrieve it when you need it, without the need to memorise it or write it down.
+Don't give your Standard Life login – or any other login information - to anyone, even family members and friends.
+If you need to save those details somewhere, try to disguise them so only you would recognise them.
+Automatic online password managers can help you by creating and saving passwords in an encrypted database.
+That means you can easily create something no-one would guess, and find it when you need it without the need to memorise it or write it down.

 Step 3: Password protect documents

-When accessing our online services, ensure you login only through www.standardlife.ie.
-If you receive an email or text that looks as if it has been sent from Standard Life requesting your login or other confidential details, please forward it to us at email@example.com and delete it.
+If you ever receive an email or text that seems to be from us and it's asking for your login or other information, please forward it to email@example.com and then delete it.

-Software companies frequently issue updates (known as patches) to address security problems discovered in internet browsers and operating systems.
-You should keep your device up to date with these by visiting the supplier's website or using update features installed within your existing software.
+Software companies often issue updates (called "patches") that address security problems in internet browsers and operating systems.
+You can keep your device up to date by visiting the software company's website or using the automatic update features installed in your existing software.